popgengui/agestrucnb/README.md

 	These are the python versions on which the program was developed and tested.
 Other versions may work, too.

+	The Anaconda 3 (https://www.anaconda.com) python distribution is recommended, especially for its convenient distribution of simuPOP (see Dependancies, below).

 OS-comaptibility
 -----------------
 	1. Linux.
 The program has been run on Linux (Ubuntu 16.04).